 Another side note: some offline maps expire after a while.
 Some, in as little as fifteen days.
 I personally have never had any expire that soon but it might be better to wait as close as you can to your departure date to download the map you’ll need.

 Google does state that expiring maps will try to update automatically the next time you have Wi-Fi access again.

 WhatsApp for Staying in Touch in Mexico

-Southerner Says: The dialing instructions for Mexico have recently changed.
-Add 011 to your number for international calling from the States.
+Southerner Says: to call Mexico, add 011 to your number for international calling from the States.
 Then add the country code, the region’s area code and then the number.
 In my case, the country code for Mexico was 52 so numbers looked like this: 001 52 xxx-xxx-xxxx.

-So there you have it; my five best apps for traveling in Mexico.
-As an Android user these were my absolute most used apps while I was in Mexico.
-With exception of the exchange rate app, which is available for other currencies as well, I’m sure these essential apps for Mexico would be helpful in any city.
-You can find these apps in the Play Store or the Apple Store .
+So there you have it – my five best apps for traveling in Mexico.
+With the exception of the exchange rate app – which is available for other currencies as well – these apps for Mexico would be useful in any country.

 This post contains affiliate links.
 That means I may earn a commission, at no extra cost to you, if you book or buy something through a link I share.
 This keeps Southerner Says online and on the road.
 Thank you for the support.